Categories

 Post production

-This is, for example, how I found out that I had recorded a day and a half of Cedric’s string work with the microphone pointed the wrong way, which is why my mic now has a green and a red dot to make it clear which is the front.
-I felt terrible for Cedric, who was still a bit jet-lagged, and neither of us had done this much intensive recording before for days at a time.
-Luckily, the recordings we couldn’t use had given Cedric plenty of time to get the songs in question in his muscle memory.
-He saved “I Must Be Silent” for last, because he found it so enjoyable to play, and knew that would give him the adrenaline needed to power through the final takes before I had to take him to the airport to fly home.
-In the end, he and everyone else delivered incredible work without complaint.
+This is, for example, how I found out that I had recorded a day and a half of Cedric’s string work with the microphone pointed the wrong way.
+(Ouch.
+This is why my mic now has a green and a red dot to make it clear which is the front.)
+I felt terrible for Cedric, who had had a long week, and neither of us had done a multi-day recording intensive like this.
+Luckily, the messed up recordings had served as a good practice for Cedric, and we were able to get what I was looking for more quickly the second time around.
+He saved “I Must Be Silent” for last, because he found it so enjoyable to play, and knew that would give him the adrenaline needed to power through and finish it.

 I still needed to figure out what to do about getting a little more variety in the percussion, especially on this song.
-Paul had recorded a terrific range of tracks, but we had had to work really quickly to get through all the songs in one afternoon, with almost no time for rework or alternate takes.
-As it is, he gave me well over a dozen different tempos, textures, and drum types for “Silent”.
-But the focus had been very much on straightforward, high-tempo rhythms.
-For a song with this level of complexity and length, I wanted to have some syncopation in places, and some back beats.
-I loved the fast heartbeat he provided (and kept some form of that beat going throughout almost the entire song), but I needed maybe 30% more percussion that Paul wasn’t going to be able to provide.
+Paul had recorded a terrific range of tracks, but we’d had to work really quickly to get through everything in one afternoon, with little opportunity for rework or alternate takes.
+He gave me well over a dozen different tempos, textures, and drum types for “Silent”.
+But the focus had been straightforward, high-tempo rhythms.
+For a song with this level of complexity and length, I wanted to have some syncopation in places, and some beats with more space in them for support.
+I needed maybe 30% more percussion that Paul wasn’t availble to record.

-It gave me some real anxiety for a week or two–was I going to use some of the beats and loops provided by Logic Pro?
-(They were licensed for use as part of the software package, but I didn’t find much that really fit my needs.)
-After banging my head against the wall a few times, it finally occurred to me.
-I had a whole library’s worth of tracks with the sort of qualities I needed, and they were my intellectual property.
-Paul’s work on Hidden Gold over about three years produced tremendous variety.
-Importing individual rhythm tracks from those songs, I had the freedom to thoughtfully repurpose them in places, here and there, as I needed.
-The software could match tempo to the new context (certain instruments don’t particularly suffer from tempo changes, and percussion is one of them).
-They weren’t going to be recognizable in the new context the way melodic instrument riffs would.
+It gave me some real anxiety for a week or two.
+What was I going to do?
+The drum loops available in Logic Pro weren’t much help for the sound I was after.
+And then, it finally occurred to me.
+I had a whole library’s worth of tracks with the qualities I needed, and they were my intellectual property.
+Paul’s work on Hidden Gold had produced tremendous variety.
+Importing individual rhythm tracks from those songs, I had the freedom to carefully repurpose them in places, here and there, as needed.
+The software could match tempo to the new context, and that works fine for percussion.
+No one was going to notice that I was reusing some elements unless I pointed it out, and it’s not like it was a problem.

 Sure enough, some of the syncopated hand drum work from “Tam Lin” could be used for Verse 2.
 The rolling natural snare from “The Last Planagenet” could give me some lingering drama, slowed down a bit, for the final verse and chorus.
 And quickly enough, the rhythm section filled out the way I wanted it to.

 The mix for this one, as you can imagine, was complicated.
 One tool that made the process a lot easier was the LEVELS plugin I bought from Mastering the Mix.
-Other products from them I’ve found questionably valuable to me, but this one made a difference.
-Yes, all the metering the plugin does can be done by existing metering plugins that are already available in Logic Pro, but putting six key meters into one pointer face that allows me to toggle between them, and allows me to quickly see if any of them redline, was a real convenience and helped me start getting more of a feel for key elements of a good mix and master, including loudness (distinct from volume), dynamic range, stereo balance, and leaving bass room for drums and bass (or cello in my case).
+Some of their products may not have been as useful to me as I might have liked, but this one made a difference.
+It allowed me to track several track metrics at once, and would pop redlines if any went out of the defined range.
+It helped me start getting more of a feel for key elements of a good mix and master, including loudness (distinct from volume), dynamic range, stereo balance, and leaving bass room for drums and bass (or cello in my case).

-I worked and spent time on YouTube to up my EQ game for this.
-There was serious learning required to get Louisa’s powerful vocals to blend properly, along with other high frequency elements like the fiddle’s top range, the recorder, and the glockenspiel.
-While Louisa and I recorded in the same space and with the same hardware, male and female vocals need different elements brought up and smoothed down so they sit well together.
+I went much deeper into research on EQ and other techniques than I’d done before.
+I was going to have to go beyond the out-of-the-box presets to blend Louisa’s powerful vocals properly, along with other high frequency elements like the fiddle’s top range, the recorder, and the glockenspiel.
+While Louisa and I recorded in the same space and with the same hardware, male and female vocals need different elements brought up and smoothed down to sit well together.

-Similarly, I had to figure out how to manage the pulse from Paul’s drums without the bottom and mid getting boomy or muddy.
-I learned that I needed to be aggressive in places, and then solicit feedback from experienced listeners.
+Similarly, I had to figure out how to manage the pulse from Paul’s drums without the bottom and mid frequencies getting boomy or muddy.
+I needed to be aggressive in places, and then solicited feedback from experienced listeners.

 To separate Cedric’s fiddle from Sharon’s recorder when they were playing in the same high-frequency band, I learned how to use dynamic EQ side-chaining, which would suppress just the conflicting frequencies on one track, and only when those frequencies were actually playing at high enough volume to cause interference.
 TDR Nova, a plugin from Tokyo Dawn Records, provides this capability, and can be used free or paid to get the full range of channels.
 It was worth the money.